This post may contain affiliate links. Read the full disclosure here.

 Spring cleaning your life is all about making sure your mind, body, and soul are being taken care of to the best of your ability.
 Part of that means deciding to not allow other people to make you feel bad about yourself or put you in a negative mindset.
 One of the ways you can do that is to go on your social media accounts and unfollow anyone who doesn’t inspire you.
 If you are following someone that makes you feel “less than” every time they post something, unfollow.
 Everyone you follow on social media should add value to your life, inspire you, encourage you, make you laugh.
 If they are not doing that, unfollow them.

 12. Unsubscribe to newsletters

 There is nothing worse than checking your email in the morning and seeing a million advertisements, promotions, and sales cluttering up your inbox.
-The best feeling in the world is unsubscribing to newsletters you don’t want and usually just delete without even reading.
+The best feeling in the world is unsubscribing to newsletters you don’t want.
 We are busy mamas and we don’t have the time to spend an hour every morning sorting through thousands of emails trying to find the ones we actually want to read.
 Unsubscribe to those unwanted newsletters and taste the freedom!
 But don’t unsubscribe from mine, of course, because I know you love reading those. 😉

 Detoxify your body